danceratopz/klimsalabim-contracts/README.md

 # Klim-Sala-Bim backend contracts
-We build an accelerating financial perpetual motion machine which solves the problem of climate change.
-What could possibly go wrong?
+We build an intuitive way for participants of an event to offset their travel induced carbon emission by integrating with the Toucan project.